spotDL/spotify-downloader/docs/usage.md

 ## Syncing

 Sync function for the console.
+Keep local files up to date with playlists/albums/etc.
-It will download the songs and remove the ones that are no longer present in the playlists/albums/etc
+This will download new songs and remove the ones that are no longer present in the playlists/albums/etc

-??? info "Init sync"
+??? info "Initialise Synchronisation"
     To create the sync file run

     ```bash